mk-repos/Stats506_group4/README.md

 	 - `proposal.md` is the original proposal for this project
 	 - `main.Rmd` will include all codes and descriptions for R, Python, and SAS examples
 	 - `main.html` is the rendered version of `main.Rmd`
+ - Dataset Directory
 	 - `./maps` directory stores shapefiles downloaded from the Census Bureau
-	 - `./maps_shifted` directory stores shapefiles shifted by our R example.
+	 - `./maps_shifted` directory stores shapefiles modified by our R example.
 SAS example may use this instead of original shapefiles
 	 - `./covid_fix_date` stores covid data as of 2020-11-11
  - R
 	 - all codes are stored inside `main.Rmd`